The Guide to Pipeline Intelligence

 The traditional thinking around marketing and sales goes something like: marketing focuses on driving leads, and once the leads are warm enough they’re tossed over the fence to sales who wait like a hungry dog for a bone.

-That of course leads to problems when a deal closes.
+That leads to problems when a deal closes.
 Sales feels like they did the hard work of pushing the deal through the final stages, while marketing wants credit for identifying and capturing the buyer in the first place.

-With Pipeline Intelligence there’s no need to worry about leads vs. opportunities.
+With pipeline intelligence there’s no need to worry about leads vs. opportunities.
 Marketing has access to real-time information about the entire opportunity at all times and can work with sales to deliver insightful engagements tailored for that exact moment.

 Marketing also unlocks predicted deal size and likelihood to close much earlier in the process, helping to showcase value and deliver stronger opportunities to sales.